-- 2.17 In 2012 there were 1,365 births in the Tendring District.
-Life expectancy in the District has been estimated as 78 years for men and 82 years for women, this is slightly lower than the estimates for England and Essex. - 2.18 At the time of writing there were 47 academy schools in the District, 40 primary schools and 7 secondary schools.
-There were also 2 adult education centres. - 2.19 Commissioning School Places in Essex 2013-2018, published in 2014, sets out the requirement, supply and demand for places in maintained primary and secondary schools to 2018 and is updated annually. - 2.20 In 2013 there were 9,318 primary school pupils and 8,608 secondary school pupils.
-The 6 schools providing sixth-form education had 1,307 pupils over the age of 16. - 2.21 Primary school numbers, as forecast in the Commissioning Schools for Essex document, are set to rise in the five year period 2013-2018 to 9,928, due to rising births and new housing, requiring plans to be developed with local schools to increase the provision in the District. - 2.22 Overall pupil numbers in secondary schools in Clacton are predicted to decline in the period 2013/18 to 8,000.
+- 3.1.3.1 In 2012 there were 1,365 births in the Tendring District.
+Life expectancy in the District has been estimated as 78 years for men and 82 years for women, this is slightly lower than the estimates for England and Essex. - 3.1.3.2 At the time of writing there were 47 academy schools in the District, 40 primary schools and 7 secondary schools.
+There were also 2 adult education centres. - 3.1.3.3 Commissioning School Places in Essex 2013-2018, published in 2014, sets out the requirement, supply and demand for places in maintained primary and secondary schools to 2018 and is updated annually. - 3.1.3.4 In 2013 there were 9,318 primary school pupils and 8,608 secondary school pupils.
+The 6 schools providing sixth-form education had 1,307 pupils over the age of 16. - 3.1.3.5 Primary school numbers, as forecast in the Commissioning Schools for Essex document, are set to rise in the five year period 2013-2018 to 9,928, due to rising births and new housing, requiring plans to be developed with local schools to increase the provision in the District. - 3.1.3.6 Overall pupil numbers in secondary schools in Clacton are predicted to decline in the period 2013/18 to 8,000.
 However, demand for year 7 places in Clacton is forecast to increase from 2017/2018 onwards to 8,395 once pupils from anticipated new housing are included in the forecast.
 Pupil numbers in secondary schools/academies in the rest of the District are forecast to remain stable.
-The impact of any new housing in the locality of these schools will be closely monitored to ensure there are sufficient school places to meet any increase in demand. - 2.23 The District rates relatively highly on the Index of Multiple Deprivation and Jaywick ranks first within England.
+The impact of any new housing in the locality of these schools will be closely monitored to ensure there are sufficient school places to meet any increase in demand. - 3.1.3.7 The District rates relatively highly on the Index of Multiple Deprivation and Jaywick Sands ranks first within England.
 It is estimated that almost a fifth of people in the District live in seriously deprived neighbourhoods.
-This estimation is higher than that of the neighbouring Borough of Colchester and Babergh District.
+This estimation is higher than that of the neighbouring Colchester Borough and Babergh District.
 The rate of households considered to be homeless or in priority need for housing in Tendring District was less than 1 in 1,000 households in the period 2012/2013.
-This is lower than the national average and is the lowest in Essex.
+This is lower than the national average and is the lowest in Essex. - 3.1.3.8 Crime data taken from the Essex Police Performance Summary to March 2016 publication regarding the number of offences recorded by the Police, by community Safety Partnership/Local Authority level (year and offence group) for the year March 2015 to 2016 shows that recorded crime in the Tendring District had risen overall by just over 7%.

-- 2.24 Crime data taken from the Essex Police Performance Summary to March 2016 publication regarding the number of offences recorded by the Police, by community Safety Partnership/Local Authority level (year and offence group) for the year March 2015 to 2016 shows that crime in the Tendring District had risen overall by just over 7%. - 2.25 Our community has access to a wide range of Council-run services including three leisure centres with swimming pools, sports centres, recreation grounds, country parks and the Princes Theatre, with an 820 seat auditorium which hosts local events as well as attracting national and international entertainers.
+3.1.3.9 Tendring's community has access to a wide range of Council-run services including three leisure centres with swimming pools, sports centres, recreation grounds, country parks and the Princes Theatre, with an 820 seat auditorium which hosts local events as well as attracting national and international entertainers.
 The Council also provides Careline, a subscription service which supports independent living.

-2.5 Ecological Characteristics
+3.1.4 Ecological Characteristics